mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

         front_z = -0.047
         front_x_tilt = -0.000085
         front_y_tilt = 0.0001419
+        front_radius = 0.0757
         front_rot = 0.0
         front_side = 0.00019
         rear_x = 0.0
         rear_z = 0.058

-# David how is DET/CORR FRONT RADIUS represented now?

 DET/[REAR][FRONT][MERGED][BOTH]
 -------------------------------

 This command was used to specify which detector(s) were to be processed during data reduction.

-On the LOQ instrument the qualifier /FRONT could be equivalently replaced by /HAB (for high-angle bank).
+On the LOQ instrument the qualifier `/FRONT` could be  equivalently replaced by `/HAB` (for high-angle bank) in existing user files.
 Similarly, /MERGED and /MERGE were equivalent.

 If an instrument only has one detector it is assumed to be equivalent to the *rear* detector.